 This leaflet sets out the known facts about HRT.
 It summarises the results of studies regarding its safety and addresses the controversy that still surrounds it, together with current thinking about its suitability.
 It is written specifically for women wishing to know about HRT.
 Our medical advisory panel strongly recommends that you should discuss with your doctor both the benefits and the risks of HRT on an individual basis.
-We suggest that you take a copy of this leaflet with you – note that on page 5 of the printed leaflet there is a section for your questions or concerns.
 The types of HRT available are listed below.

 Concerns over the safety of HRT – a history

 HRT was first available in the 1940s but became more widely used in the 1960s, creating a revolution in the management of the menopause.
 HRT was prescribed commonly to menopausal women for the relief of their symptoms such as hot flushes, night sweats, sleep disturbances, psychological and genito-urinary problems – urinary frequency and vaginal dryness – and for the prevention of osteoporosis.